 Some posts contain compensated links.
 Please read this disclaimer for more info.

-Dine at Konoba Opat
+Dine At Konoba Opat In The Kornati Islands

 You’re sailing on the Adriatic coast of Croatia.
 The water is blue.
-You are admiring the amazing view, it’s a day to remember.
-However something is missing, what is it?
+You are admiring the amazing view; it’s a day to remember.
+However, something is missing; what is it?